 MongoDB

 Primary Indexing.
 MongoDB automatically forces the creation of a primary key index on the _id field of the documents.
-Index entries are sorted by _id, but note that this primary key index is not a clustered index in Database terms, meaning. the index entries only contains pointers to actual documents in the MongoDB data files.
+Index entries are sorted by _id, but note that this primary key index is not a clustered index in Database terms, meaning the index entries only contain pointers to actual documents in the MongoDB data files.
 Documents are not physically stored in the order of _id on disks.

 Secondary Indexing.
-Beyond the primary index, MongoDB supports various secondary indices for field values of documents, including single field index, multidimensional index, multikey index, geospatial index, text index, and hashed index [81].
+Beyond the primary index, MongoDB supports various secondary indices for field values of documents, including single field index, multidimensional index, multikey index, geospatial index, text index, and hashed index [82].
 Single field, multidimensional, and multikey indices are organized using B-tree structures.
 The geospatial index supports indexing using quad trees [1] on 2-dimensional geospatial data.
-The official documentation does not provide details about how the text indices are implemented, but it is known that basic features such as stopping, stemming, and scoring are supported [135].
+The official documentation does not provide details about how the text indices are implemented, but it is known that basic features such as stopping, stemming, and scoring are supported [139].
 Text index in MongoDB is still in beta version.
 The hashed index can be used to support both hash-based data distribution and equality queries of field values in documents, but obviously cannot be used for range queries.